-The Interim Climate Change Committee consists of 6 members, including a Chair, Deputy Chair, 3 subject matter experts and a specialist advisor.
+The Interim Climate Change Committee consists of five members, including a Chair, Deputy Chair and three subject matter experts.

 Committee members are high-calibre individuals with appropriate skills and knowledge in their field of expertise.
 Members are not advocates for, or representatives of, any particular stakeholder or interest group.